GhufranAlimam/NLP-FEND/README.md

 ```
 You must be wondering about the matchers, and other syntactical information about test blocks.
 At this point, you must refer to the external resources:

-Jest - Getting started - Provides a basic overview, with the help of an example.
+- Jest - Getting started - Provides a basic overview, with the help of an example.
-Jest - matchers - Read carefully to identify the suitable matcher for each of your functions.
+- Jest - matchers - Read carefully to identify the suitable matcher for each of your functions.
-Jest - testing asynchronous code - If you have code that runs asynchronously.
+- Jest - testing asynchronous code - If you have code that runs asynchronously.
-A tutorial for beginners - A good explanatory tutorial.
+- A tutorial for beginners - A good explanatory tutorial.

-4- Configure an npm script named "test" in package.json to run your tests from the command line:
+4- Configure an npm script named "test" in ```package.json``` to run your tests from the command line:
 ```Javascript
 "scripts": {
     "test": "jest"
 }
 ```
-Also, ensure that the "devDependencies" in package.json have a suitable entry for Jest and others, such as, "jest": "^25.3.0",, where the version may vary with time.
+Also, ensure that the ```"devDependencies"``` in ```package.json``` have a suitable entry for Jest and others, such as, ```"jest": "^25.3.0",```, where the version may vary with time.

 5- Run the npm run test command.